fountain-of-love/spiral-algo-to-polar-algebra-evolution/README.md

 - **Mathematical** — grounded in φ ≈ 1.618 and its recursive ratios.
 - **Informational** — representing feedback loops of data, energy, and meaning.

-This is what allows the framework to operate fractally — from individual cognition to planetary networks —
-and why its logic can be transposed across domains without losing coherence.
+This is what allows the framework to operate fractally.
+From individual cognition to planetary networks, and why its logic can be transposed across domains without losing coherence.

 ---

 ## Fractal Formula Use Cases

-Because the Fibonacci structure is **fractal and transposable**,
-the same underlying logic applies to all complex systems — biological, social, or technological.
-Every civilization has, in its own way, worked with this pattern — seeking harmony between creation, order, and flow.
+Because the Fibonacci structure is **fractal and transposable**, the same underlying logic applies to all complex systems eg. biological, social, or technological.
+Every civilization has, in its own way, worked with this pattern seeking harmony between creation, order, and flow.

-Over the past year, I’ve been testing this same formula across multiple domains —
+Over the past 2 years, I’ve been testing this same formula across multiple domains and each test echoes an understanding:
-and each test echoes a moment in history when humanity first crossed that same threshold of understanding:

 ### AI Heuristics — *pattern intelligence*
 Designed new mathematical heuristics that outperform benchmarks in Python prototypes.